-ARTICLE 9 Joint Committee on the Administration of the an Agreement ("JCOAA")
+ARTICLE 9 Joint Committee on the Administration of the Agreement ("JCOAA")

-- 9.1 A joint committee of the Association and the Employer exists to administer the Agreement.
-It consists of two (2) representatives of the Association and two (2) representatives of the Employer or such other number of representatives as may be agreed to by the Parties.
-Additionally, from time to time one (1) Party, with the permission of the other, may invite quest(s) to attend to a JCOAA meeting to speak to a particular item on the agenda. - 9.2 The JCOAA will determine its own procedures and shall be jointly chaired by a representative of the Association and of the Employer.
-The joint Chairs will alternately preside over meetings of the JCOAA. - 9.3 During non-bargaining years, the Parties agree to meet a minimum of four (4) times a year and otherwise at the request of either Party.
+9.1 A joint committee of the Association and the Employer exists to administer the Agreement.
+It consists of two (2) representatives of the Association and two (2) representatives of the Employer or such other number of representatives as may be

+- agreed to by the Parties.
+Additionally, from time to time one (1) Party, with the permission of the other, may invite guest(s) to attend a JCOAA meeting to speak to a particular item on the agenda. - 9.2 The JCOAA will determine its own procedures and shall be jointly chaired by a representative of the Association and of the Employer.
+The joint Chairs will alternately preside over meetings of the JCOAA. - 9.3 The Parties agree to meet a minimum of two (2) times a year and otherwise at the request of either Party.